UI-FASILKOM-OS/git/README.md

 [WEB](https://git.vlsm.org/)
 [GITHUB](https://github.com/UI-FASILKOM-OS/git/)

-This site is about Git.
+This is a git demo, not a tutorial.

 <br>
 <hr>